AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 parameters:
 - *effect_name*:
+- *enabled*: If true, the Effect is applied.
+If false, the Effect is omitted.
 - *metadata*:
 - *name*:
 - *time_scalar*: Linear time scalar applied to clip.
 2.0 means the clip occupies half the time in the parent item, i.e. plays at double speed,